Anak Putih Abu Abu: Background

-The album was notably subtitled "100% Baru" (100% New) as a protest against the producers who unauthorizedly re-issued and compiled her earlier material, including the 1990 release of the album Kepada Alam dan Pencintanya by Musica, which featured recordings from 1983.
+The album was notably subtitled "100% Baru" (100% New) on original cassette sleeve as a protest against the producers who unauthorizedly re-issued and compiled her earlier material, including the 1990 release of the album Kepada Alam dan Pencintanya by Musica, which featured recordings from 1983.

 Promotion and release

-The album was supported by the release of the singles "Nafas Cinta" and "Anak Putih Abu Abu".
-The music video for the lead single, "Nafas Cinta," received airplay on the national television network, TVRI.
-Commercially, the album's success contributed to Anggun being named the Most Popular Indonesian Artist for 1990–1991 by Popular Magazine.
+The album was supported by two singles: "Nafas Cinta" and "Anak Putih Abu Abu".
+The music video for the lead single "Nafas Cinta" was directed by DJ Nawi and features a cameo appearance by Pay Burman.
+It was filmed at Sari Restaurant, Kuningan and Hasta Hotel, Senayan.
+The video received airplay on the national television network TVRI on the program Selekta Pop.

+Commercially, the album's success led to Anggun being named the "Best Newcomer Female Singer (1990–1991)" by Popular Magazine.
+At the Popular Magazine Awards held on May 10, 1991, she performed a cover of Sinéad O'Connor's "Nothing Compares 2 U" and also nominated for "Best Female Singer", but losing to Nicky Astria.

-Anak Putih Abu Abu Anak Putih Abu Abu was officially re-issued in 2015 by Bravo Musik.
+Anak Putih Abu Abu was officially re-issued in 2015 by Bravo Musik.
 This edition was made available on CD and digital download platforms and featured four bonus tracks, including the hit singles "Takut" (1990) and "Gaya Remaja" (1991), as well as a duet version of "Batu-Batu" with Nike Ardilla.